Lina in the Light

-Lina has CDD.
-She was not taking ZTALMY at the time of this story.
+Lina is living with CDD.
 Her family was compensated for sharing their story.

 quote